rdunlop/unicycling-registration/README.md

 and no longer needs each convention to manage its own servers/hosting.

 Contact Robin (robin@dunlopweb.com) in order to create a new convention.
-Generally you will also want to use a 'test' instance in order to test/explore features without
+Generally you will also want to use a 'test' instance in order to test/explore features without affecting your "live" site.

 How to contribute time/effort to the Registration Site
 ------------------------------------------------------